lilia-simeonova/thelillysblog/about.md

 ## Education:

-* Master’s degree – to be filled in the next couple of months:)
+* Master’s degree – currently enrolled in a master's program in AI.
 * Bachelor’s degree in Computer Science from Sofia University
 * French High school